InvoxiPlayGames/X360-libusbd/README.md

 This is a research project for now, this is not intended for any sort of usage (yet!).
 Currently it just spams all the inputs.

-Only tested on macOS Monterey 12.5 on a MacBook Pro 14" (2021) - may work under Linux on other machines, too, I don't know.
+Only tested on macOS Monterey 12.5 on a MacBook Pro 14" (2021) - once libusbd is implemented for Linux fully, it should work there, too.

 To build, compile libusbd and copy the dylib/so to this folder, then run `make`.
+(Requires a version of libusbd with `libusbd_iface_set_description`)

 ## TODO:

 - Actual input from somewhere
-- Device subtypes
-- XSM3 (may need extra work on libusbd's behalf)
+- XSM3 - currently sends init packet, does nothing afterwards.